chenz16/UKF/README.md

 Here the first 10 laser/radar measurement is not accounted to make sure the kalman filter prediction is stable.
 The NIS number is close to 5%.

+To ensure the error is exactly within the criteria: `[.09, .10, .40, .30].`.
+The process noises are modifed as

+     std_a_ = 2; // Process noise standard deviation longitudinal acceleration in m/s^2
+     std_yawdd_ = 2; // Process noise standard deviation yaw acceleration in rad/s^2

+ The NIS is calcuated as:

+     Number of Laser Measurement =240 NIS Laser =0.0282258 Number of Radar Measurement =241 NIS Radar =0.0343348 which are still within 5%.

+The accuacy for the prediction is:

+Accuracy - RMSE:
+0.0700293
+ 0.085612
+ 0.355426
+ 0.253763

+which falls into the criteria `[.09, .10, .40, .30].`

 ### Follows the Correct Algorithm